-Some locales may be deemed limited access by the driver upon arrival.
+Some drivers may deem locales limited access upon arrival.

 Special Freight Conditions

-Hazmat—Hazardous materials require specific containerization and licensed carriers.
-They also require additional paperwork and verification with carrier that they will transport.
-Hazardous materials include fuels, bio-chemicals and pharmaceuticals.
+Hazmat—Hazardous materials require specific containers and licensed carriers.
+They also require additional paperwork and verification with a carrier that they can transport.
+Hazardous materials include fuels, biochemicals and pharmaceuticals.
 This is a service we can square away for you.

 Oversize Freight—Oversize freight requires the movement of cargo that’s longer, wider, and/or taller than the footprint of a standard trailer.
 This requires specific transportation equipment that we can arrange for you.

 Make sure your freight quote is accurate by knowing the services your shipment requires.
 Not sure what services you need?
 FreightCenter’s Freight agents can help you out.
 Contact us online or give us a call at 8007167608.